XGProyect/XG-Proyect-v3.x.x/README.md

 About
 ====

 XG Proyect (XGP) is a web browser game based on the famous OGame.
-Our goal is to offer a package that is as similar as possible to the original.
+Our goal is to offer a package that is as similar as possible to the original, but keeping their original design.

 Official Website: https://www.xgproyect.org/
 Live Server: https://www.xgproyect.net/